Kahkasha-tech/task-manager/task-manager/README.md

 # Task Manager Application

-## Project Title & Brief Description
+## Project Overview

-Task Manager Application is a full-stack web application built using React, Node.js, and Express.js.
-The application allows users to create, view, update, delete, and manage tasks efficiently.
-Users can mark tasks as complete or incomplete, filter tasks based on status, edit existing tasks, and identify overdue tasks.
-The project demonstrates frontend-backend integration using REST APIs and includes persistent data storage using a JSON file.
+The Task Manager Application is a full-stack web application developed using React, Node.js, and Express.js.
+It helps users manage their daily tasks by allowing them to create, update, delete, and track task completion status.

+The application includes task filtering, overdue task highlighting, task statistics, and persistent storage.
+The frontend is deployed on Vercel, while the backend is deployed on Render.

 ---